Out Of Left Field: Superfan Posts Clip Of Sprinting Intruder Making Beeline For Yanks' Volpe

-Viewers knew that someone had run onto the field in Colorado in the bottom of the eighth inning of the Yankees' 6-3 win over the Rockies.
+Viewers knew that someone had run onto the field in Colorado in the bottom of the eighth inning of the Yankees' 6-3 win over the Rockies on July 15.
 Play-by-play announcer John Flaherty told the YES audience so.

 What viewers didn't know -- because such things are never shown -- was that it wasn't some clown trying to dodge pursuing security guards.